 I follow it with my eyes.

-The tiny wingèd payload
+The tiny wingèd payload,

-rises toward the hive of light,
+toward the hive of light,

-hollow above our heads.
+the hollow above our heads.

-is the sermon I saw.
+is the sermon I see.

 No comments: